 Channing is very pleased to announce our new settled minister!
-Our minister is Jane Smith, who will become a newly ordained Unitarian Universalist Minister on June 2nd at the First Unitarian Society of Minneapolis.
-Jane currently lives in Minneapolis.
-We are pleased to welcome her and enjoyed meeting her during the candidating week of April 27-May 5.
-She will begin as minister with us in early Fall.
+Our minister is Rev. Jane Smith, who became a newly ordained Unitarian Universalist Minister on June 2nd at the First Unitarian Society of Minneapolis.
+We are pleased to welcome her.
+She will begin as minister with us in August and take her place in the pulpit in early September.
+Stay tuned to this page and to our calendar on this site for details.

 Below is some information quoted directly from Jane’s website which will help you get to know her.
 We encourage you to find much more at her personal site at: : http://www.uuministry.com/janesmith/ .
 Take the time to get to know her.